SAP-samples/btp-services-intelligent-routing/README.md

 The required systems and components are:

 - SAP BTP enterprise account
-- 2 SAP BTP subaccounts: one in EU20, one in US20
+- 2 SAP BTP subaccounts: e.g. one in EU20, one in US20 (where SAP Integration Suite is available)
+- Microsoft Azure subscription
+- A own domain

 Entitlements/Quota required in your SAP Business Technology Platform Account: